SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     TODO: Verify that the above is correct.
     I tried in out in the REPL today, and it doesn't seem to work.

-The value of the meta type of a particular type is a reference to a global object that describes the type.
-Most meta types are singletons and, therefore, require no storage.
-That said, meta types associated with class types follow the same subtyping rules as their associated class types and, therefore, are not singletons.

 ..
-TODO: Most of the above is from the LangRef, and according to Doug,
+TODO: Most of the info from the LangRef is, according to Doug,
-    mention of subtyping doesn't really make sense here.
+    out of date and/or not applicable.
+For example, mention of subtyping doesn't really make sense here.
     Somewhere in the reference there should be a chapter/section on subtyping and type conversion.